Performance Measurement Glossary: Key Terms

 Why are KPI reports important for a project?

-Combined with wider industry research on benefits and performance measurement, this supports the view that disciplined KPI definition, tracking, and follow‑up action turn project management from reactive fire‑fighting into proactive performance optimization.
+In summary, disciplined KPI definition, tracking, and follow‑up action turn project management from reactive fire‑fighting into proactive performance optimization.

 What are the key components of a KPI report?